tanloong/neosca/README.md

 #### List Output Fields

-If you are not sure what the output fields represent, you can use `--list` to print a list of all the available output fields.
+Use `--list` to print a list of all the available output fields.

 <details>